octo-woapi/katapi/README.md

 # Katapi

-> An API kata with Cucumber features.
+> A kata to practice your API design and development skills.

 This [kata](https://en.wikipedia.org/wiki/Kata_(programming)) offers a set of features to practice your API programming skills.
 It covers basic HTTP verbs and codes.